SvnRev: a utility for Subversion and CVS/RCS

 SvnRev with CVS/RCS.

 SvnRev does assume that you commit your changes to version control before you send a product/update to someone.
-If SvnRev detects a difference, it adds a "modified flag" to two of the macros/constants that it generates.
+If SvnRev detects a difference, it adds a “modified flag” to one of the macros/constants that it generates and an automatically increasing “build” number to another.
 The reasoning behind this is that if your local copy of the source code contains changes that are not yet in version control, the revision number of the application/component that you sent is linked to the wrong revision number in Subversion.
-The number is still likely to be different from any earlier application/component that went out of the door (unless you use version control badly, or send out updates far too quickly), but finding the correct revision back may be hard or even impossible.
+With the automatically increasing build number, the full version/build number is still likely to be different from any earlier application/component that went out of the door (unless you use version control badly), but finding the correct revision back may be hard —especially with multi-developer groups.
 Therefore: commit your changes first, then build the final release that you will deploy.

 How to use SvnRev?